lkesteloot/android_theme_browser/README.md

 namespace.

 2. It assumes that the only platform-dependent values directory are simply called `values-vN` where `N` is the API number.
-It ignored more qualified directories like `values-fr-v21`.
+It ignores more qualified directories like `values-fr-v21`.

 3. When sweeping, it only goes up to API 27, which was the max API when the script was written.

+4. The script assumes that themes are all in files called `themes*.xml` in the `values` directory, and that those files only contain themes.

 # License